 - Are all PCs connected to the LAN?
-LAN transfers should work even if Internet access is down.
-If you can get to your router's web configuration/status screen that is a good indication locally everything is working correctly. - Is the Ethernet link indicator on?
-If so it means the physical connection is good. - Do all machines have the proper IP address?
+LAN transfers should work even if you lose Internet access.
+If you can get to your router's web configuration/status screen that is a good indication that locally things are working correctly. - Is the Ethernet link indicator on?
+If so it means the physical connection is good. - Make sure the computer's network interface is on.
+In Windows and smart phones this can be set in software.
+On laptops there is often a physical switch to turn Wi-Fi off. - Do all machines have the proper IP address?
 When set for DHCP if the machine cannot find a DHCP server it will self-assign an APIPA address.
-If PC has an APIPA address 169.254.x.x there is probably something wrong with your gateway's DHCP server. - Ping the default gateway address.
-This is the address of your router. - Ping machines on the LAN by Network name and IP address.
-This verifies internal Windows NetBIOS name resolution is working correctly. - If networking looks really broken try pinging local Loopback address 127.0.0.1.
+If PC has an APIPA address 169.254.x.x there is probably something wrong with your gateway's DHCP server.
+If you are using a wired connection try unplugging/reconnecting the LAN cable.
+You can also use Windows IPCONFIG command to release/renew the DHCP lease.
+Use "IPCONFIG /release" (without the quotes) to terminate the lease then use the command again with /renew to request a new DHCP lease.
+If everything is working at this point should have the proper IP address. - Ping the default gateway IP address.
+This is the address of your router.
+If this works is means your router is working. - Try logging into your router. - Ping machines on the LAN by name and IP address.
+This verifies internal Windows NetBIOS name resolution is working correctly.
+If Ping works by address but fails when using the system name it indicates a problem with NetBIOS or you LAN has not yet had time to choose a new master browser. - If networking looks really broken try pinging local Loopback address 127.0.0.1.
 This tests PC's IP stack, and works even if the machine is not connected to a LAN.
 If this does not work try deleting and reloading TCP/IP stack.
 If you are using Windows here is a link to the procedure. - If you use Ethernet and Wi-Fi on your LAN begin troubleshooting the wired connection.
-There is less to go wrong with Ethernet then Wi-Fi, especially if you are troubleshooting speed related issues. - Brute force if all else fails try removing power.
-With power management sometimes hardware hangs, you have nothing to lose by pulling the plug rather than just rebooting.
+There is less to go wrong with Ethernet then Wi-Fi, especially if you are troubleshooting speed related issues. - When troubleshooting Wi-Fi make sure the security method and password are set correctly.
+You can temporally disable security and try to connect.
+Just keep in mind that leaves your network wide open. - If all else fails try brute force by removing power.
+Sometimes hardware hangs; you have nothing to lose by disconnecting power rather than just rebooting.
+Physically unplug the machine as some PC subsystems remain powered even if the computer is turned off.